 The Dancing House s probably one of the most photographed modern buildings, and also one of the most Instagrammable spots in Prague.
 Located in the new town this is actually the Nationale-Nederlanden building, but as it resembles a pair of dancers, the nickname Dancing House has stuck.

-Most Instagrammable places in Prague- A recap
+Most Instagrammable spots in Prague- A recap